Bidya122/scRNA-seq_Analysis_Breast_Cancer/readme.md

 The resulting cell-type annotations will be used for Normal vs Tumor cell-composition and downstream biological analysis.
 (Download the Python Script Here.)[]

+**Setting up the Python Environment**
+The Python environment required for CellTypist was already configured during a previous project.
+Therefore, the same existing Python kernel was selected for this analysis rather than creating a new environment.
+To download and setup a python environment (Please view this readme.md)[https://github.com/Bidya122/scRNA-seq-Analysis_kidney_disease]